23. FAIR VALUE OF FINANCIAL INSTRUMENTS

 Time deposits in banks — Interest bearing time deposits in banks are valued based on quoted interest rates for comparable instruments with similar remaining maturities.

 Investment securities The fair values of securities AFS are based on quoted market prices, where available.
-If quoted market prices are not available, fair values are estimated using quoted market prices for similar securities and indications of value provided by brokers.
+If quoted market prices are not available, fair values are estimated using quoted market prices for similar securities and indications of value provides by brokers.

 Equity securities The fair values of equity securities are based on quoted market prices, where available.
-If quoted market prices are not available, fair values are estimated using quoted market prices for similar securities and indications of value provided by brokers.
+If quoted market prices are not available, fair values are estimated using quoted market prices for similar securities and indications of value provides by brokers.

 Investment in FHLB and FRB Stock — The carrying value of the FHLB and FRB stock approximates the fair value because the stock is redeemable at par.